codemedavid/peptology/MESSENGER_FIX_GUIDE.md

-# 🔧 Messenger Link Fix Guide
+# 🔧 Messenger Automatic Prefill Guide

-## Problem
+## ✅ FULL ORDER DETAILS NOW AUTOMATICALLY PREFILLED!

+The system now sends the **COMPLETE order details** automatically in Messenger!

+## 🎯 How It Works Now:
+1. Customer clicks "Send Order via Messenger"
+2. Messenger opens with **ALL order details already typed** in the message box
+3. Customer just clicks **SEND** button
+4. You receive the complete order instantly!

+---

+## ⚠️ Important: Fix Your Messenger ID

-The Messenger link opens the app but doesn't direct to your specific conversation.
+If Messenger opens but doesn't go to YOUR conversation, you need to update the Messenger ID:

 ## Solution: Get Your Correct Messenger Username